argoproj/argo-cd/docs/developer-guide/architecture/components.md

 As a gitops tool Argo CD requires that the desired state of the Kubernetes resources to be provided in a Git repository.

+We use "git" here to stand in for an actual git repo, a Helm repo, or an OCI artifact repo.
+Argo CD supports all those options.

 ### Dex

 Argo CD relies on Dex to provide authentication with external OIDC